DHI-GRAS/qgis-python-fmask/README.md

 For your convenience, this repo includes the builds for
 * Windows 64 with Python 2.7 and Numpy 1.12 (`python-fmask-0.4.4-np112py27_0` and `rios-1.4.3-py27_1`)
-* More to follow

 So an easy way to install for users with this configuration is to pick the right bundle from the `dependencies` folder and unpack it to your QGIS Python `site=packages` directory, e.g. `C:\OSGeo4W64\apps\Python27\Lib\site-packages`.

 All others, just do the same the files from `conda-forge`.
 You need only the contents of the `Lib/site-packages` folder.

+### Install `qgis_fmask` package

+On Windows with OSGeo4W, start a OSGeo4W Shell and type `pip install https://github.com/DHI-GRAS/qgis-python-fmask.git`.

+All others use the same `pip` command and make sure that you are in the environment that QGIS Python uses.

+### Installing scripts in QGIS2

-Then place this repo somewhere in your `~/.qgis2/processing/scripts` folder and you are ready to go.
+Place this repo somewhere in your `~/.qgis2/processing/scripts` folder.